allangelman/mastermind/README.md

 # Development Process

-The first step in my process was to do research into the game Mastermind.
+1. <ins>Research</ins>: The first step in my process was to do research into the game Mastermind.
 I looked into some online verisions of the game to get familiar with typical UIs and how the game worked.

-Once that was done, I started my coding process.
+2. <ins>UI</ins>: Once that was done, I started my coding process.
 One of the first decisions I made when working on this project was to use React, since I am fairly comfortable with it and wanted to get the UI done quickly.
 I also chose to use Next.js as my react framework.
 Once I opened my repo, created my Next application, I got started making simple react components for my Mastermind game board.

-I initially considered just using react state to keep track of the game, but quickly realized I needed a layer behind the UI to store all the game logic.
+3. <ins>Game logic</ins>: I initially considered just using react state to keep track of the game, but quickly realized I needed a layer behind the UI to store all the game logic.
 So I created my models, which were Typescript classes to represent the various aspects of the mastermind board.

-Once I was done with that, I decided I wanted to deploy my site, and [Vercel](https://vercel.com/) has an easy way to deploy a Next.js site, so I went with that.
+4. <ins>Deploy frontend</ins>: Once I was done with that, I decided I wanted to deploy my site, and [Vercel](https://vercel.com/) has an easy way to deploy a Next.js site, so I went with that.

-When thinking of what extensions I wanted to add to my game, the first idea I had was to use a database and API to store the game state of board.
+5. <ins>API Planning</ins>: When thinking of what extensions I wanted to add to my game, the first idea I had was to use a database and API to store the game state of board.
 This would allow users to maintain their in-progress game even if they refresh.
 I also knew at this point that if I had time, I would also want to try to incorporate some multiplayer aspect as an addtional extension, so I kept that in mind as I went ahead to make my API and database.

-I decided to use [Render](https://render.com/) as my service to host my API and database.
+6. <ins>Created DB</ins>: I decided to use [Render](https://render.com/) as my service to host my API and database.
 First I created my database through Render, and connected to it through my PostgresSQL database client of choice, SQLPro for Postgres.
+Through SQLPro, I created by databases, and kept track of all the SQL queries I wrote in the `migrations` folder.

-For my API that would communicate with my database, I chose to use [Nest.js](https://docs.nestjs.com/) since it has built in Typescript support.
+7. <ins>Created API</ins>: For my API that would communicate with my database, I chose to use [Nest.js](https://docs.nestjs.com/) since it has built in Typescript support.
 I made my project and chose to go with the GraphQL code-first apporach (explained further below).
+From there I made the resources using [Nest.js CRUD generator](https://docs.nestjs.com/recipes/crud-generator).
+This creates boiler plate code, like service and resolver files, which I then was able to fill in with the nessecary queries and mutations I wanted.

-I ran into some challenges when getting my API to run successfully on render.
+8. <ins>Brainstormed multiplayer</ins>: Once I had state persistance working, I had to brainstorm how I would want my multiplayer functionality to work.
+Inspired by [Jackbox games](https://www.jackboxgames.com/), where one person shares a game code with the rest of the players, I decided I could use a similar approach, where the UUID of the game would be the code!

-I got it working in production, but I ran into an error where my local api couldn't connect to my database.
-So I ended up deciding to time box that issue just to not be held up so I make sure to have time to finsih the other aspects of the project.
+9. <ins>Implemented multiplayer</ins>: Once I had that idea secured, I worked on implemnting the idea.
+This is described in more detail below in the Extensions section!

 # Code Structure